timmichels/opi/GOVERNANCE.md

 During the first year of of the project, The TSC shall be composed as follows:

 * One appointed representative from each Platinum member
-* One maintainer from each Diamond Bluff sub-project, selected by the Board
+* One maintainer from each OPI Project sub-project, selected by the Board

-Starting one year after the launch of the Diamond Bluff governance, the TSC composition will become:
+Starting one year after the launch of the OPI Project governance, the TSC composition will become:

-* Two maintainers from each Diamond Bluff sub-project
+* Two maintainers from each OPI Project sub-project
 * Two technical contributors appointed by the Board

 Membership in the TSC will gradually transition to a model of elected